-1.21.
+1.20.
 This policy scores particularly well against sustainability objectives concerned with economic development.
-The policy seeks to direct town centre type uses towards town and local centres centre to maintain their vitality and viability.
+The policy seeks to direct town centre type uses towards town centres to maintain their vitality and viability.
 This policy approach can have a positive impact for residents by creating employment opportunities and maintains access to local services and facilities for people, who live, work and visit the borough.

-- 1.22.
+- 1.21.
 Merton's Core Planning Strategy policies CS1 (Sub-areas) to CS7 (Centres) adopts the "town centres first" approach by directing all town centre type uses towards town centres.
-Policy DM R2 will contribute towards delivering this by setting out-a detailed approach to the assessment of considerations concerning development of how proposals for town centre type uses outside of Merton's town centres will be considered. - 1.23.
+Policy DM R2 will contribute towards delivering this by setting how proposals for town centre type uses outside of Merton's town centres will be considered. - 1.22.
 National guidance and the London Plan support the "town centres first" approach: focusing growth of retail and leisure activities, businesses and other town centre type uses within town centres.
 This helps create an attractive destination, increasing footfall with advantages for both businesses and consumers and also creates a sense of place for Merton's residents.
-Focusing similar retail, business, leisure and other town centre type uses to the town centres.
-Also this reduces the need for residents, workers and tourists to travel to a variety of different places to access shops, services and activities. - 1.24.
+Also this reduces the need for residents, workers and tourists to travel to a variety of different places to access shops, services and activities. - 1.23.
 As Merton is one of the smaller boroughs in London, proposals for new town centre type uses as defined in Merton's Core Planning Strategy, located at the edge-of-centre and out-of-centre, will need to demonstrate that the sequential approach has been appropriately applied.
-In line with national guidance for retail developments, edge-of-centre is defined as being within 300 metres from the Primary Shopping Area. - 1.25.
+In line with national guidance for retail developments, edge-of-centre is defined as being within 300 metres from the Primary Shopping Area. - 1.24.
 The Primary Shopping Area is where the council would expect to see a large concentration of convenience, comparison and service retail shops (A1 Use Class) to locate.
-The extent of the Primary Shopping Area is shown on Merton's Proposals Policies Map 20123.
+The extent of the Primary Shopping Area is shown on Merton's Policies Map 2014.
 For all other town centre type uses, edge-of-centre is defined as being within 300 metres from the town centre boundary.
-For office development this includes locations outside the town centre but within 500 metres of a public transport interchange. - 1.26.
-In accordance with Merton's Core Planning Strategy, impact assessments may be required for any retail proposals located edge-of-centre and or out-of-centre where the net floor area exceeds 280 sqm.
-The impact assessment should be proportionate to the scale of the development proposed and the scope will be agreed between the applicant and the council.
-In line In accordance with the National Planning Policy Framework 2012, impact assessments will be required for leisure and office development above 2,500 sqm located outside town centres and not in accordance with the development plan. - 1.27.
+For office development this includes locations outside the town centre but within 500 metres of a public transport interchange. - 1.25.
+In accordance with Merton's Core Planning Strategy, impact assessments may be required for any retail proposals located edge-of-centre or out-of-centre where the net floor area exceeds 280 sqm.
+In accordance with the National Planning Policy Framework 2012 (NPPF), impact assessments will be required for leisure and office development above 2,500 sqm located outside town centres and not in accordance with the development plan. - 1.26.
 Applicants are encouraged to contact the council at the early stages of the application process to discuss the scope of the sequential test and impact assessment required.
-Appendix 6 provides guidance as to what the council would expect to be included in a sequential test and an impact assessment.
+Appendix F provides guidance as to what the council would expect to be included in a sequential test and an impact assessment. - 1.27.
+For Merton's Retail Study and following the council's own research, an analysis was undertaken to identify areas in the borough that are beyond five minutes' walk (400 metres) of local shopping facilities.